Skip to main content

 When will the side channel be complete?

-The side-channel construction and initial restoration is forecasted to be completed in Spring 2022, pending permitting and approvals.
+The side-channel construction and initial restoration was completed in Winter 2021.
 IBO is invested in ongoing habitat improvements and monitoring long after the side channel is complete.

 When can I visit?

-The Diane Moore Nature Center is currently closed due to construction.
-Signage and fencing on site will clearly indicate closure and access information.
+The Diane Moore Nature Center is open for visitors.
+Signage and fencing on site will clearly indicate intermittent closures and access information as needed.

 Community